johnkerl/miller/docs/src/manpage.md

                                 fill remaining keys with empty string.
 If a data line has more fields than the header line, use integer field labels as in the implicit-header case.
+       --csv-trim-leading-space Trims leading spaces in CSV data.
+Use this for data like '"foo", "bar' which is non-RFC-4180 compliant, but common.
        --headerless-csv-output or --ho or --headerless-tsv-output
                                 Print only CSV/TSV data lines; do not print CSV/TSV header lines.